oracle/graal/substratevm/LIMITATIONS.md

-# GraalVM Native Image Compatibility and Optimization Guide
+# Native Image Compatibility and Optimization Guide

 GraalVM Native Image uses a different way of executing Java programs than users of the Java HotSpot VM are used to.
 It distinguishes between *image build time* and *image run time*.